dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 If we first look at the process list inside this file, we will see that there are two instances of grid_stat.
-These two instances are for the two Ensemble members and the values in parenthesis are identifiers for the members.
+These two instances are for the two ensemble members and the values in parenthesis are identifiers for the members.
 (*PROCESS_LIST = GridStat(lsm1), GridStat(mp1)*)